Portuguese language in Goa: Current situation

 Despite centuries of domination exercised by Portugal, unlike what happened in other Portuguese colonies elsewhere, the Portuguese language failed to spread among the vast majority of the population, remaining as the language of administration and a small literate elite.

 Today, the Portuguese situation in Goa is much more dramatic.
 Generation after generation, the number of speakers has decreased dramatically.
-Since the military conquest of the colony by India in 1961, the Portuguese language has been progressively replaced by Konkani (the official language of Goa) and English (one of the two official languages of the federal administration of India).
+Since the military liberation of the colony by India in 1961, the Portuguese language has been progressively replaced by Konkani (the official language of Goa) and English (one of the two official languages of the federal administration of India).

 Currently, the Portuguese language is spoken by a small community in Goa, although it is uncertain to know the exact number of people in Goa who can speak this language.
 Recently, attempts are now made to revive the language in Goa, including project-tests in secondary schools and artistic entities, or those of a tourist nature.
 Currently, the Portuguese language is learned in official and private education.

 After 1961, decades after decolonization, Portugal failed to support the teaching of the language in the Goan schools.

-This started a reversal trend where, Portuguese has been encouraged in schools, with the support of the Orient Foundation, and the University of Goa which has a master's degree in Portuguese studies since 1988.
+This started a reversal trend, where Portuguese has been encouraged in schools, with the support of the Orient Foundation, and the University of Goa which has a master's degree in Portuguese studies since 1988.
 There are also many free courses to promote the Portuguese language, such as Communicare Trust in Dona Paula, English Language Center Instituto Camões, in Panjim, the capital, the Language Centre and the Portuguese Culture Parvatibai Chowgule College in Margao, the Friendship Society Indo-Portuguese (Indo-Portuguese Friendship Society).

 According to the director of Camões of the Portuguese Language Centre and reader at the Goa University Delfim Correia da Silva, there is a gradual and steady increase in the number of pupils learning Portuguese in Goa, in a trend that has been found to significantly increase over the last eight to ten years.
-This trend is driven mainly by cultural and professional reasons, for opportunities linked to Brazil, Portugal, Mozambique, and Angola.
+This trend is driven mainly by cultural and professional reasons, for opportunities linked to Brazil, Portugal, Mozambique and Angola.

 In Goa, the small number of Portuguese language speakers are united by a desire to affirm their identity and strengthen the bonds of their long encounter with the Portuguese.
 Even today, the Portuguese language is a sign of prestige and social status: one who speaks Portuguese is considered an elite.
 Currently, Portuguese is spoken and taught as a second language for a small, but significant, and important collective of Goans.